 up to 10.2 HSPF

 What is SEER and HSPF?

-SEER is an efficiency guideline for ACs, and the larger the number, the better it is.
-The difference between 23.5 and 26 is not crazy though, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+SEER is an efficiency guideline for ACs, and the larger the number, the more efficient it is.
+The difference between 23.5 and 26 is not crazy though, and the efficiency varies depending on the model.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
 Notice from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not even better depending on the AC you choose.
-The biggest difference between them is that heat pumps can also add warmth to your home while an AC cannot.
+The greatest difference between them is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?